 Sections where single file riding is appropriate

-Keeping track of those riders following – especially when turning at intersections.
+Keeping track of those riders following.

 Ensure that all riders have signed the ride form (Conditions of Participation).
-Collect the ride fee from visitors.

 Nominate a “Tail End Charlie”, preferably a member with ride leader experience and an appreciation of the importance of role.